brothman01/wp-monitor/README.md

 # Admin Tools

-A simple WordPress plugin that watches for new updates and emails the admin as soon as they are available.
-Select the type(s) of updates to watch from the options page and choose to get emails or alerts when new updates become available.
+A simple WordPress plugin that puts update, important site and important server data in one convenient and easy-to-find place.
+Monitor one or multiple websites on the go, this plugin makes your job as a site administrator easier by eliminating the need to look through the site and server for the information that WP Monitor stores right on the dashboard.

-UNDER CONSTRUCTION
+Special Thanks to Evan Herman